-Avoid using advanced LUCY Features like "advanced information gathering" The advanced information gathering is often detected by scanners that follow the links.
+Avoid using advanced LUCY Features like BeEF Framework The BeEF Framework is often detected by scanners that follow the links.
 This will raise the chance your mail gets flagged as SPAM.

 Test your IP & Domain reputation If you mails still get flagged you can test your domain/reputation (see details in this article: https://sendgrid.com/blog/5-ways-check-sending-reputation/).